Banking · Personal & Corporate · Serbia Updated June 2026

 Required documents

-What you need to open a Serbian bank account
+What you need to open an account

 Personal account